lf-/gankra.github.io/blah/swift-abi/index.md

 In this way everything can use the best possible calling convention while still allowing for more generic ones to be used in different contexts.

 Even without this closure passing problem, reabstraction also allows a single implementation to be used in several different contexts without having to compile different versions of it.
 So for instance we can reabstract a concrete protocol implementation into a polymorphic one by just wrapping all the functions in reabstraction thunks.
-A nice binary size win!
+A nice code size win!

 (I believe the Swift devs don't technically call that one Reabstraction but it's close enough that I'm happy to conflate the concepts.
 Thunk away ABI complexities!)